serpent-os/serpent-style/README.md

 It should be noted that the present project expects a working copy of `dfmt` to be present in the user's `$PATH` environment variable -- if `dfmt` is not present, the `scripts/update-format.sh` script will exit noisily with an appropriate pointer.

+`dfmt` depends on and enforces the included `.editorconfig` configuration.

 ## `codespell` required